jecki/DHParser/Introduction.md

 the `§` is reached, we are sure that the item that is just parsed is a poem.
 Therefore, if it does not continue like a poem, this is an error.
 We could not tell this earlier, because parsers typically work by trying to match different items to the following text.
-Now, if there is no title, then the parser for `gedicht` (poem) would not produce an error but it simply would not match, which makes sense, because the lack of a title might just indicate that the end of a chapter or the end of the text has been reached.)
+Now, if there is no title, then the parser for `gedicht` (poem) would not produce an error, but it simply would not match, which makes sense, because the lack of a title might just indicate that the end of a chapter or the end of the text has been reached.

-Strictly speaking, the §-sign is not necessary and it does not occur in the standard EBNF-formalism, but it tremendously helpful in pin-pointing syntax-errors and producing useful error messages in this case.
+Strictly speaking, the §-sign is not necessary, and it does not occur in the standard EBNF-formalism, but it tremendously helpful in pin-pointing syntax-errors and producing useful error messages in this case.